yuryprokashev/star-notary-restful-service/README.md

 #### Unprocessable Entity
 ##### Description
-This error is returned, in two cases:
+This error is returned in two cases:
-1. Client forgot to open the Validation Window
+1. Client has forgot to open the Validation Window
-2. Client opened validation window but it has expired
+2. Client had opened validation window but it has expired

 Status code is 422.